threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ```
 mnemonics = "..."
+network = "main"
 SSH_KEY = "..."

-tfnodeid = "12"

 size = "50"
-cpu = "1"
+cpu = "2"
-memory = "2048"
+memory = "4096"

+gateway_id = "50"
+vm1_id = "5453"

+deployment_name = "nextcloudgateway"
 nextcloud_flist = "https://hub.grid.tf/tf-official-apps/threefoldtech-nextcloudaio-latest.flist"
 ```

 Make sure to add your own seed phrase and SSH public key.
 Simply replace the three dots by the content.
-Note that you can deploy on a different node than node 12.
+Note that you can deploy on a different node than node 5453 for the **vm1** node.
+If you want to deploy on another node than node 5453 for the **gateway** node, make sure that you choose a gateway node.
+To find a gateway node, go on the [ThreeFold Dashboard](https://dashboard.grid.tf/) Nodes section of the Explorer and select **Gateways (Only)**.

 Obviously, you can decide to increase or modify the quantity in the variables `size`, `cpu` and `memory`.

 Note that in our case, we set the FList to be the official Nextcloud FList.
 Simply replace the URL with your newly created Nextcloud FList to test it!